 The minutes of the annual stockholders' meeting held on July 14, 2020 will be submitted for approval of the stockholders at the annual meeting to be held on May 18, 2021.
+All of the incumbent directors of the Corporation attended the July 14, 2020 annual stockholders' meeting and this is indicated in the minutes of the said annual meeting which has been posted in the company's website since July 15, 2020.

 Below is a summary of the items and/or resolutions approved at the annual stockholders' meeting held on July 14, 2020: